Utsavd7/Monte-Carlo-Portfolio-Simulator/README.md

-I'll update the README to include detailed `.env` file creation instructions.
-Here's the updated section:

 # Monte Carlo Portfolio Simulator 📈

 A sophisticated web application that leverages Monte Carlo simulation techniques to analyze portfolio risk and returns, providing investors with probabilistic insights into their investment strategies.